 While the precise details of the dental implant treatment process will vary for each patient, the timeline for completing the treatment is generally a period of several months, spread over various stages.

-If Dr. Mazhari is doing the initial tooth extraction, she generally recommends waiting about two months after the extraction before placing the permanent implant.
-She will place a temporary tooth on the day of the extraction in order to give patients greater comfort and aesthetic peace-of-mind.
-The two-month waiting period encompasses the average amount of time that it takes for the jawbone to grow back in where the extracted tooth root used to be.
+If Dr. Mazhari is doing the initial tooth extraction, she generally recommends waiting about two to three months after the extraction before placing the permanent implant.
+She will place a temporary tooth on the day of the extraction in order to give patients greater comfort and aesthetic peace-of-mind, as well as to keep the space open and prevent bite change or collapse over four to eight months.
+The two-month waiting period encompasses the average amount of time that it takes for the jawbone to grow back where the extracted tooth root used to be.
 In cases where a patient has low jawbone density, Dr. Mazhari may recommend patients undergo a bone grafting procedure in order to ensure a higher likelihood of implant success.

 Once the bone growth and density has been deemed satisfactory, the implant placement itself is actually rather straightforward, as we insert a high-quality titanium post into the extraction site.
-This post will then fuse with the jawbone over the course of several months in preparation for the placement of a permanent crown.
+This post will then fuse with the jawbone over the course of several months, in preparation for the placement of a permanent crown.
 Alexandria Dental Health & Smile Studio does a significant amount of prep work before placing the implant, which includes taking a CT scan and planning the angulation of the implant for improved accuracy.
 We carefully prepare the details of the procedure ahead of time so that our patients can have the most streamlined, comfortable, and efficient treatment possible.
-Many of our patients are in the dental chair for under an hour on the day of their implant placement.
+Many of our patients are in the dental chair for under an hour on the day of their implant placement (for a single implant).

 After the titanium post has been inserted, Dr. Mazhari will place the temporary tooth back in so that the titanium post has time to fuse fully with the jawbone.
 We instruct patients to try not to chew with that area, or subject it to unnecessary or excessive pressure.
 About four to six months after the implant is placed, the final crown can be connected to the titanium post, completing the implant process.
 Dr. Mazhari does not generally require patients to schedule follow-up appointments during the healing period unless they are experiencing a problem.